 How much money do you need for a down payment on a rental property?

-The biggest hurdle for most people when purchasing a real estate investment is the money it takes to buy rental property.
-It is very expensive to buy rental property since most banks require at least 20 percent down, but there are ways to invest in real estate for less.
+It can be expensive to buy rental properties since most banks require at least 20 percent down.
+If you are looking for cheaper ways to buy rentals, check out this article.
 If you are looking to buy many rental properties as I do, it is tough to avoid putting 20 percent down.
 Many banks start requiring 25 percent down once you have four mortgages in your name.
 Most banks will stop lending to you all together once you reach ten financed properties.
 There are ways to finance more than four and more than ten properties with a portfolio lender.
 Down payments are not the only factor when determining how much money is needed to buy rental property.

 How much money is required for loan and purchase costs on a rental property?

-Depending on house values in your area, a 20 percent down payment is a lot of money.
+Depending on house values in your area, a 20 percent down payment can be a lot of money.
 The houses I buy are usually right around $100,000, which is about $20,000 needed for the down payment.
 You will also have closing costs when purchasing an investment property, which consists of interest, insurance, recording fees, origination fees, tax certificates, appraisals, and more.
 It is usually safe to assume closing costs will be at least three percent of the purchase price, but you can ask the seller to pay all or part of your closing costs.
 I usually ask the seller to pay part of my closing costs to reduce the amount of cash I have into a property.
 You also may have to pay for an inspection, which can cost $250 to $500 and some sellers such as HUD do not pay for title insurance, which can add another $500 to $1,000.

 How much money do you need for repairs and carrying costs on a rental property?